d8bauxit8/low-resource-protocol/README.md

 Now, I already have all information for the calculations.

 ### How can I check if the collision detection work right?
-It is important because of the correct working.
+About the detection I know that the length of bits to be transferred, the network's physical length and the signal propagation rate must be in appropriate relation to work it.

-The first step is that, I have to know how long it takes a signal to reach the end of wire.
+Therefore, the first step is that, I have to know how long it takes a signal to reach the end of wire.
 Actually this equals the propagation delay.

 Then I have to multiply this with the wire's length to get that time